-- Familiarize yourself with the scholarship of your interviewers, particularly in your field of scholarly interest.
+- If this is a position that requires you to produce scholarship, familiarize yourself with the scholarship of your interviewers, particularly in your field of scholarly interest.

-- Prepare a short, concise statement (2-3 minutes) of your scholarly agenda and the topic of your job talk paper.
+- If you interview with a school that requires academic scholarship, prepare a short, concise statement (2-3 minutes) of your scholarly agenda and the topic of your job talk paper or teaching demonstration.

-- Moot as much as you can: the interview, the job talk, the elevator pitch.
+- Moot as much as you can: the interview, the presentation, the elevator pitch.

-- Maintain professionalism throughout the conference, including those times when you are not in an actual interview.
+- Maintain professionalism throughout the conference or when at a school, including those times when you are not in an actual interview.

 - Send thank you emails to the committee chairs of each school with whom you interview.